nsushant/ANT_OR_Lunch_Visits/README.md

 ```
 .
-├── lunches.md        # Main log of lunch visits
+├── lunches.md        # Main log of lunch visits / reviews
-├── places.md         # Master list of known lunch spots
+├── places.md         # Master list of lunch spots visited before
-├── wishlist.md       # Places we want to try next
+├── wishlist.md       # Places we want to try but nobody has visited
 └── README.md         # You are here
 ```

 ---

+## 📍 Adding a New Recommendation

+If you'd like t recommend a place you've been to.

+1. Add it to `places.md`
+2. Include:

+   * Name
+   * Location
+   * Cuisine
+   * Price range

+---

-## 📝 How to Add a Lunch Entry
+## 📝 Detailing a Visit

 This file stores metrics describing the experience after a visit.
 We use this data to decide the frequency of future recommendations for the visited place.
+If you'd like to detail your experience,

 1. Open `lunches.md`
 2. Add a new entry at the **top** of the file